 - Store leftovers in an airtight container in the fridge.
 The salad will last up to 2 days.

-Unlike most salad recipes, there is no lettuce or any leafy green in Greek salad.
-It is made with crunchy vegetables that are cut into large chunks and whole (or halved) kalamata olives that add that special briny bite.
+Unlike most salad recipes, there is no lettuce or any leafy greens in Greek salad.
+It is made with crunchy vegetables cut into large chunks and whole (or halved) kalamata olives, which add that special briny bite.

 More Salad Recipes